Rudolph E. Tanzi: Career

 In a follow-up study published in Neuron in 2019, Tanzi and Griciuc compared the neuroinflammatory effects of the CD33 gene to another AD-associated innate immune gene, TREM2.
 Knockout of CD33 in AD mice attenuated amyloid-beta pathology and improved cognition while knockout of TREM2 led to opposite effects.
 They then showed that TREM2 functions downstream of CD33 and that crosstalk between CD33 and TREM2 involves the neuroinflammation-related IL-1beta/IL-1RN axis cluster.
 CD33 has now emerged as the primary target for novel drug discovery programs aimed at curbing neuroinflammation, at over a dozen pharmaceutical and biotech companies.
 Other AD genes Tanzi has discovered include ADAM10, UBQLN1, IDE, A2M, ITGB3, and ATXN1.
-In 2019, Tanzi, his ex-trainee, Jaehong Suh, and Huda Zoghbi (Baylor) led a study published in the journal, Cell, showing that ATXN1 (encoding the spinal cerebellar ataxia gene product, Ataxin-1) controls the production of the amyloid beta protein by regulating the expression of the gene BACE1.

-Over the past two decades, Tanzi has also contributed to the development of novel therapeutics for AD.
-Beginning in 1994, in a study published in Science with his post-doctoral fellow Ashley Bush, Tanzi demonstrated a key role for zinc, copper, and iron in beta-amyloid deposition and Lewy body formation.
-This finding has led to the initiation of AD clinical trials of metal chaperones targeting metal-induced aggregation of beta-amyloid in AD and of alpha-synuclein and Lewy bodies in Parkinson's disease.
+In 2020, he used multiple whole genome sequencing datasets for the first time to identify sex-specific genetic risk factors for AD (ZBTB7C, GRID1, RIOK3, MCPH1) as well as several novel Alzheimer's disease-associated rare variants in loci related to synaptic function and neuronal development (FNBP1L, SEL1L, LINC00298, PRKCH, C15ORF41, C2CD3, KIF2A, APC, LHX9, NALCN, CTNNA2, SYTL3, CLSTN2, DTNB, DLG2).
+In 2022, Tanzi and colleagues whole-genome sequencing to discover two new genes associated with Alzheimer's disease: DTNB and DLG2.

-In 2000, Tanzi and Steven Wagner began screening for a class of drugs that they termed "gamma secretase modulators (GSM)".
-GSM's reverse the Abeta42:Abeta40 ratio and thereby prevent the “seeding” of amyloid plaques.
+Over the past three decades, Tanzi has also contributed to the development of novel therapeutics for AD.
+In 2000, Tanzi and the late Dr. Steven Wagner discovered a class of Alzheimer’s drugs that they termed "gamma secretase modulators (GSM)".
+GSM's reverse the Abeta42:Abeta40 ratio and thereby prevent amyloid plaques.
 Notably, they do not inhibit gamma-secretase.
 Tanzi and Wagner have published several papers on these compounds.
-Their ongoing drug development efforts supported by the National Institutes of Health Neurotherapeutics Blueprint Program and the Cure Alzheimer's Fund, have led to a clinical candidate GSM that is now slated for AD clinical trials.
+Their GSM is now slated for AD clinical trials in 2026 with Acta Pharmaceuticals.

-Also in 2000, Tanzi collaborated with cell biologist, Dora Kovacs, to show that blocking the enzyme acetyl-coA acetyltransferase 1 (ACAT1), responsible for storing cholesterol as lipid droplets in intracellular rafts, prevents the generation of Abeta.
-Most recently, this led to their discovery that ACAT1 promotes the palmitoylation of APP dimers in lipid rafts, rendering them more susceptible to beta-secretase cleavage and Abeta production.
-They are now testing anti-palmitoylation drugs as well as their ACAT1 inhibitors as potential drugs for preventing the axonal release of Abeta and reducing beta-amyloid deposition.